chanzuckerberg/cellxgene-census/docs/cellxgene_census_aws_open_data.md

 ### AWS CLI for programatic downloads

-Users can bulk-donwload Census data via the [AWS CLI](https://aws.amazon.com/cli/).
+Users can bulk-download Census data via the [AWS CLI](https://aws.amazon.com/cli/).

 For example, to download the H5ADs files of the Census LTS release `2023-07-25`, users can execute the following from a shell session: